appeltje-c/appeltje-c.github.io/docs/04-design/read.md

 > written by [Martijn Benjamin](https://www.linkedin.com/in/martijn-benjamin/) ([appeltje-c](https://github.com/appeltje-c))

-Having a consistent user interface providing a good experience is essential if you want your users to enjoy using your app.
+Having a consistent user interface design providing a good experience is essential if you want your users to enjoy using your app.
 Making controls and layout intuitive, attractive and predictable helps in the adoption of your app.
 A user does not want to study your app, they want to use it.